 What Is Chicken Salad?

-What Side Dishes Go With Chicken Salad?
+What Side Dishes To Serve With Chicken Salad?

 For example, if your chicken salad is made with a mayonnaise binder, you may want to avoid a cold pasta salad made with mayonnaise.
 Instead, you may choose to serve a cold pasta salad made with a vinaigrette.